Scarecrow Tattoo Meaning

 Concerning the design, I really like the way the head is made to look layered and textured through the use of shadow.
 Also of note is the use of dark ink around the rope surrounding its neck to make it stand out.
 The color of the hat was also well done.

 Green Scarecrow Tattoo

-With this first scarecrow tattoo we have the most funny and winsome of the tattoo gallery, as you can see from the hilarious gestures designed into the scarecrow.
+With this scarecrow tattoo, we have the funniest and winsome of the tattoo gallery, as you can see from the hilarious gestures designed into the scarecrow.

-Everything is cool about this tattoo, but my favorite is probably that loud hat he's wearing.
+Everything is cool about this tattoo, but my favorite is probably the loud hat he's wearing.
 The ace of spades sticking out is fun.
 Nothing's bothering this man of straw.

 Deer Antler Scarecrow

-No matter how hard I tried, I wasn't able to get the story behind this deer antler scarecrow, and whether or not there was any meaning behind it.
+No matter how hard I tried, I wasn't able to get the story behind this deer antler scarecrow or whether or not there was any meaning behind it.

 Halloween Scarecrow Tattoo

 Even though this next scarecrow is in the position most of us think of when used to scare off the birds from the crops, the sense is when you look at him he's far from being a benign set of clothes stuffed with straw.

 The color and detail of the tattoo design are well done, and I like the way the weeds of the field form at the bottom, along with the pumpkins, to add to the scary feel and look.
 The flower and/or weed sticking out of that cool hat looks great as well.